 - Repeat.
 You’ll only get better if you try.
 Continual exposure to a new sport, overcoming a fear, or pushing boundaries is the best way to master your adventure mindset.

-If you are looking for more motivation to help you master your adventure mindset, download our free workbook and start manifesting your badass self.
+If you are looking for more motivation to help you master just your adventure mindset, download our free workbook and start manifesting your badass self.
+Or going my 30 day Reset Your Life to get help with fitness, nutrition and badassery.